SOFT LOBBY

 - Secondary Advisor: Rene Davids

-Lobby Commons proposes to transform underutilized corporate lobby spaces of Downtown San Francisco into vibrant Privately Owned Public Open Spaces (POPOS), enhancing public access to urban social spaces by expanding the public thresholds on the ground floor.
+proposes to transform underutilized corporate lobby spaces of Downtown San Francisco into vibrant Privately Owned Public Open Spaces (POPOS), enhancing public access to urban social spaces by expanding the public thresholds on the ground floor.

 By reimagining these underused areas, the project seeks to propose truly open public spaces, addressing the need for social sustainability and revitalization of Downtown San Francisco.